TJAndHisStudents/TaintFlowAnalysis/README.md

 Running the tool
 ---------
 Inputs required: To run the tool the following inputs need to be prepared:
-1. C-like decompiled code from hex.
+1. C-like decompiled code from Hex-Rays.
 2. Manually update the c-like code to make it compilable in clang after running it through the provided scripts.
 3. Generate the bitcode file from the de-compiled code.